 Love letter / Affirmations

-I like to make due dates for little things I’d like to do but forget about too.
-An example could be, “send I love you to best friend.”
-Seeing it as a “due date” makes it feel more professional and you’re more likely to remember to do it.
+I like to make due dates for little things I’d like to do but often forget about.
+An example could be, “send I love you note to best friend.”
+Seeing it as a “due date” makes it feel more legit and you’re more likely to remember to do it.

 One of the lovely elements of the Day Designer planner is the little gratitude section on the daily pages.
 It’s always a great reminder to say your thanks for the day.
 If you don’t have this on your planner, add it to your tasks for the day.
 Say a little thank you to something or someone in your life.
 There’s always something to be joyful about.